DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 file = '../Data/test2.xlsx'
 xls = pd.read_excel(file)       # default is first sheet
 ```

+**more on xls's**  Get list of sheets so we know what we're dealing with...
+Also read a few rows, see what they look like...

 A digression on GitHub files.
 GitHub has viewers for csv files (also some others) that make them easier to read online.
 But they're not the real files.
 If we use their urls to access data, we get junk.
 The secret is to use the raw files:  click on the raw button above and to the right and you'll get (surprise) the raw file, aka the real thing.
 Here's an example to practice on: